 There are three main units in 2nd grade science.
-We learn about Plants, Animals and their Environments; Forces in Motion; Weather and Seasons; and Weather and Seasons.
+We learn about Plants, Animals and their Environments; Forces in Motion; and Weather and Seasons.
 Students explore these concepts from a combination of direct instruction and hands on experimentation.

 Assessments for science will be created based on the second grade science standards.
 Information about the assessments will be sent home at the end of each unit.
 The grades can also be found in Infinite Campus.

 Social studies will be taught in between the science units.
-The are shorter units which is why there are more units in social studies than science.
-The following are the units that will be taught: How Geographers Talk about the World; Geograph in my Community; Communities in our Past; My Role in the Community; Conflict in the Community; Decision Making (Personal Financial Literacy)
+They are shorter units which is why there are more units in social studies than science.
+The following are the units that will be taught: My Role in the Community; Geography in my Community; Communities in our Past; How Geographers Talk about the World; Conflict in the Community; Decision Making (Personal Financial Literacy)

-Social studies will be assessed bases on the second grade social studies standards.
+Social studies will be assessed based on the second grade social studies standards.
 Assessment information will be sent home at the end of each unit.
-Grades will als be found in Infinte Campus
+Grades will also be found in Infinte Campus